Chihaya Station: Lines

+The JR station is served by the Kagoshima Main Line and is located 71.0 km from the starting point of the line at Mojikō.
+The Nishitetsu station is served by the Kaizuka Line and is 2.5 kilometers from the starting point of that line at Kaizuka.

 Station layout

-JR Chihaya Station

-The station is above ground level with 2 platforms and 4 tracks.

-Tracks

-Nishitetsu Chihaya Station

-The station is above ground level with an island platform and two tracks.

-Tracks
+The JR station consists of two elevated island platforms and 4 tracks, with the station building underneath.
+The station has a Midori no Madoguchi staffed ticket office.
+The adjacent Nishitetsu station has one elevated island platform.

+Platforms

 History

 There had been a Nishitetsu station named Nakano Station (名香野駅, Nakano-eki) since 1951.
 In the course of the redevelopment of a former railway yard in the area, the station was relocated and upgraded to a joint station for Nishitetsu and JR. The JR station was opened in 2003 and the Nishitetsu station was renamed and rebuilt in 2004.
 The original location of Nakano Station is a few blocks away from the present station.